leporello-js/leporello-js/README.md

 ## IO

-To provide interactive experience, Leporello.js traces calls to IO functions made by your app and can later replay them from trace, allowing to program by making small iterations on your code and instantly getting feedback.
+To enhance the interactive experience, Leporello.js traces the calls made to IO functions within your application.
+This trace can be replayed later, enabling you to program iteratively by making incremental changes to your code and promptly receiving feedback.

-Current list of builtin functions which calls are traced is:
+The current list of built-in functions for which calls are traced includes:
 - `Date`
 - `Math.random()`
 - `fetch`